Charlotte’s Web Buyer’s Guide

 Despite being one of the most popular and accessible CBD brands, their labels can be a little confusing for the average consumer.
 The goal of this article is to help you understand the key differences between their products so you can decide which one is right for you.

 Which Charlotte’s Web CBD Oil is Right for Me?

 As of January 2019, the CW product line consists of 4 full spectrum oils, 1 isolate oil, 3 options of gummies, 2 options of capsules, 2 topicals, drops for dogs and 2 options of dog chews.
 All of their products are now CO2 extracted, with the exception of the Original Strength product.
 The Original Strength oil still uses the original IPA extraction process.

 While all of their products use the same source, you may see some differences between the Original Strength and the rest of the line (Full, Extra, and Maximum Strength) due to the different extraction processes.
 The Full, Extra, and Maximum Strength can generally be thought of as the exact same products, just with increasing degrees of concentrated hemp extract infused in them.

 One benefit of buying the higher concentrated bottles is a lower cost per milligram.
 Another benefit is that you can take less oil to get the same dose.
-For example, you would need to consume 2.5 millileters of the Full Strength to get 16.6 milligrams of CBD whereas you would only need to consume 1 millileter of the Extra Strength to get the same 16.6 milligrams of CBD.
+For example, you would need to consume 2.5 milliliters of the Full Strength to get 16.6 milligrams of CBD whereas you would only need to consume 1 milliliter of the Extra Strength to get the same 16.6 milligrams of CBD.

 Do Charlotte’s Web Products Contain CBD?